 Gee’s Clippers in Milwaukee, Wisconsin, provides great haircuts, lively conversations, and access to a variety of healthcare services, including COVID and other vaccines.

 “The barbershop’s clients really trust them, so they are more receptive to addressing their healthcare needs,” said Agrawal.
 “Gee’s demonstrates how small business can have a direct impact on the health of their communities.”

 Small businesses can make choices in their business model or operations that improve community health:

 - Food-related businesses can offer more nutritious options versus predominantly highly processed food.

 - Providing paid time off for employees to volunteer on health-related initiatives (health fairs, creating/maintaining recreational areas, providing companionship or transportation for older adults, etc.) can strengthen individual and community health.

 - Since small businesses are trusted leaders in the community, they can champion changes, improvements, and enhancements to increase overall community health.

 Q. What types of collaborative opportunities are available for small businesses to improve health?

-A. “A synergistic relationship should exist among small businesses, local government, and community-based organizations,” said Lyons-Taylor.
+A. “A synergistic relationship should exist among small businesses, local government, and community-based organizations,” said Agrawal.
 “A healthy community pays dividends for all of these groups, and each brings something different to the table toward the goal of community health.”

 Small businesses donate generously to local charities, sports teams, and events.
 These community reinvestments provide positive impacts in their communities.